ReinFlow/ReinFlow/README.md

 ## :rocket: Debug Aid and Known Issues
 Please refer to [KnownIssues.md](docs/KnownIssues.md) to see how to resolve errors you encounter.

+## :star: Comming Soon
+- Add Theory and Algorithms to the webpage with drop-down bars.
+- Possible open-source the WandB projects via a corporate account.   (currently is in .csv format)
+- Support fine-tuning [Mean Flow](https://arxiv.org/abs/2505.13447) with online RL
+- Replace figs with videos in the drop-down menu of specific tasks in the webpage.

 ## License
 This repository is released under the MIT license.
 See [LICENSE](LICENSE).